lodewijn/ManyAnalystThesis/README.md

 ### Reproduce the Environment
 The `renv` folder and the `renv.lock` file contain information about the R environment used in the analyses.
 Using the `renv` package, the R environment can be restored, by running `renv::restore()` in R before running any of the analysis files to make sure correct package versions are installed.

+The `seed` that was used is always 260722, which is the birthday (26-07-2022) of my dog Kobus.
+By always using the same seed, I ensured no seedhacking would take place.

 ## Decision Space
 To define the decision space, all options of six different decisions made by the teams in